-The Joseph Rago Memorial Fellowship for Excellence in Journalism provides a year-long internship with The Wall Street Journal’s editorial team to an aspiring or working journalist.
-This annual fellowship is open to recent college and journalism school graduates and journalists with less than five years’ experience.
+The Joseph Rago Memorial Fellowship for Excellence in Journalism provides a nine-month internship with The Wall Street Journal’s editorial team.
+This annual Fellowship is open to recent college and journalism school graduates and journalists with less than five years’ experience.

-This fellowship is in honor and memory of Joseph Rago, a former editorial board member at The Wall Street Journal who passed away in 2017.
-One fellow will be selected each year through an application process that will be judged by senior editors at The Journal, senior leaders at The Fund for American Studies and the family of Joe Rago.
+This Fellowship is in honor and memory of Joseph Rago, a former editorial board member at The Wall Street Journal who passed away in 2017.
+One Fellow is selected each year through an application process that is judged by senior editors at the Journal, senior leaders at The Fund for American Studies and the family of Joe Rago.

-This annual fellowship is open to recent college and journalism school graduates and journalists with less than five years of professional work experience.
-Applicants should have direct experience writing or editing in a journalism context.
-A demonstrated ability to multitask and meet daily deadlines is critical for success.
+This annual Fellowship is open to recent college and journalism school graduates and journalists with less than five years of professional experience.
+Applicants should have a commitment to pursuing a career in journalism and should already have some experience with writing or editing in a serious journalistic context, either in school or professionally.
+A demonstrated ability to multi-task and meet deadlines is critical for success.
 Applicants should be familiar with technology as it relates to journalism.
-Graduates of any discipline may apply, but all applicants should have a demonstrated commitment to pursuing a career in journalism.

 The best applicants will have a strong record of achievement and potential for future accomplishments.
 In addition to illustrating these qualities, the strength and depth of character demonstrated by candidates will be a strong consideration.